Documents > State Constitution of 1974 > Article XI

 §5.
 Registrar of Voters

 Section 5.
-The governing authority of each parish shall appoint a registrar of voters, whose compensation, removal from office for cause, bond, powers, and functions shall be provided by law.
+The governing authority of each parish shall appoint a registrar of voters in the manner provided by law.
+The compensation, removal from office for cause, bond, powers, qualifications, and functions of the registrar shall be provided by law.
 Upon qualifying as a candidate for other public office, a registrar shall forfeit his office.
 No law shall provide for the removal from office of a registrar by the appointing authority.

 Questions and comments may